tanishqdayma/tanishqdayma/README.md

 😄 Pronouns: she/her

-⚡ Fun fact: I am a foosball champion
+⚡ Fun fact: When I'm not working, I'm strategizing my next move on the foosball table!

 **Learner | Explorer**